-New York police: 11 shot near Brooklyn playground
+New York police: At least 11 shot near Brooklyn playground

-NEW YORK (AP) - A New York City police spokesman has confirmed that multiple people were shot near a playground in Brooklyn.
+NEW YORK (AP) - A New York City police spokesman has confirmed that multiple people were shot near a playground in Brooklyn late Saturday night.

-News outlets report the shooting happened late Saturday in the east Brooklyn neighborhood of Brownsville.
+Mayor Bill de Blasio tweeted early Saturday morning that the shooting in the east Brooklyn neighborhood of Brownsville “shattered a peaceful neighborhood event.”

-A New York City fire department spokesman said just after midnight that at least six people have been transported to local hospitals, with some in serious condition.
-He described the scene as “fluid.”
+At least six people had been transported to local hospitals, with some in serious condition, a New York City fire department spokesman said just after midnight.
+He described the scene at the time as “fluid.”

-At around 12:30 a.m.
-Sunday, a New York City police spokesman said 11 people had been shot, but that he couldn’t confirm their conditions.
-No further details were provided.
+A New York City police spokesman said early Sunday that “11, possibly 12” people had been shot, but that he couldn’t confirm their conditions.
+He didn’t provide further details.

+De Blasio’s tweet didn’t include details, but a notice on the NYC Parks website said programming at the Brownsville Recreation Center next to the playground was canceled because of this weekend’s annual Old Timers Event.

+A 2010 newsletter from the parks department described it as a celebration of “former members of the center who went on to success and fame in sports and other endeavors” that’s grown to include concerts and other events.
+A flyer for the weeklong celebration said Saturday’s Oldtimers Day was to begin at 6 p.m. on Hegermen Avenue.

 Sign up for Daily Newsletters